Digital Video Articles, Tutorials, Guides & Q & A

 The primary purpose of FireWire is to connect supported devices, especially camcorders, to Mac computers or PCs for high-speed data transfer.

-It replaced the parallel SCSI connection used in many applications to offer simpler but effective connectivity.
+It replaced the parallel SCSI connection in many applications to offer simpler but effective connectivity.

 Can’t Directly Connect Your Camcorder to Your Computer